Step 1 – Learn

 To identify where your initiative is needed, focus on what’s important:

-- How can you and your unit provide better customer experience?
+- How can you and your unit provide a better customer experience?

 Put yourself in your customer’s shoes and think about what changes your customers would want.
 Who else could you be serving?
 In what other ways?